-Phi Delta Theta International Fraternity is hiring recruitment specialists to begin on June 21, 2021.
+Phi Delta Theta International Fraternity is hiring recruitment specialists for full-time employment.
 Recruitment specialists are the sales and business development workforce of the Fraternity’s General Headquarters.

 Recruitment specialists are responsible for the preparation and execution of establishing new or re-emerging Phi Delt chapters and the support of growth in existing chapters.
 Responsibilities include pre-project preparation, on-campus and virtual recruitment of founders and alumni advisers, and establishing a baseline for operations through emerging chapter education.
 Recruitment specialists also play a critical role in recruitment education by coaching recruitment chairmen at existing chapters.

 If you have led or contributed to successful recruitment efforts at your chapter or are pursuing a career in sales, the recruitment specialist opportunity could be a great fit for you.

 - Work with members of the growth team to prepare logistics for upcoming expansion project assignments.
 Tasks include but are not limited to goal setting and planning, booking housing accommodations, making campus reservations, travel plans, technology needs, etc.